Microsoft Teams Keyboard Shortcuts

 | Go to Search | Ctrl+E | Cmd+E | Jumps focus to the global search/command box at the top of Teams, used for finding people, messages, files, or running quick commands. |

-| Start a new chat message | Ctrl+N | Cmd+N | Opens a new chat compose window, ready to search for a recipient and start a fresh conversation. |
+| Start a new chat message | Ctrl+N | Cmd+N | Opens a new chat compose window, ready to search for a recipient and start a fresh one-on-one or group conversation. |

-| Open Activity feed | Ctrl+1 | Cmd+1 | Switches to the Activity section showing mentions, reactions, and notifications across all your teams and chats in one consolidated feed. |
+| Open Activity feed | Ctrl+1 | Cmd+1 | Switches to the Activity section showing mentions, reactions, and notifications across all your teams and chats in one consolidated feed, part of Teams' numbered top-level section shortcuts. |

-| Open Calendar | Ctrl+4 | Cmd+4 | Switches to the Calendar section, Teams' integrated meeting scheduler synced with Outlook calendar data. |
+| Open Calendar | Ctrl+4 | Cmd+4 | Switches to the Calendar section, Teams' integrated meeting scheduler synced directly with Outlook calendar data for anyone on Microsoft 365. |

 Frequently Asked Questions